pratiksha-zain07/Password_Generator/README.md

 # Password_Generator
-It is GUI based python project using Tkinter Module in Python.
+It is GUI based python project using tkinter Module in Python.